-Looking for extra ordinary accommodation to make your summer holidays unforgettable?
-Best design guides prepared you a list of hotels that can fulfill this requirement.
-From the hotel that looks like airplane till the one that is shaped like doughnut – there is nothing ordinary about these, we can assure you!
+5 strangest hotels in the world ⇒ Looking for extraordinary accommodation to make your summer holidays unforgettable?
+Best design guides prepared you a list of hotels that can fulfil this requirement.
+From the hotel that looks like an airplane till the one that is shaped like a doughnut – there is nothing ordinary about these, we can assure you!

 Costa Verde, Costa Rica